 Performance was positive over the quarter compared to the SONIA benchmark.
 At a portfolio level, we had built up a yield premium to the benchmark.
-Covered bonds account for a material part of non-money market exposure and were a strong driver of returns over the quarter given the premium these pay over SONIA.
+Covered bonds still account for the majority of non-money market exposure and were the main drivers of returns over the quarter given the premium these pay over SONIA.
 Although overall credit spreads were slightly wider over the quarter, the spread over SONIA available in the 3-5 year space was little changed, allowing the fund to benefit from the additional yield.
 Money market exposure was also positive for returns, again helped by selective exposure to longer maturities and the additional yield over SONIA these gave us.
-Exposure to short-dated bank bonds was mixed: spreads were slightly wider, although this was seen more in the subordinated space than senior bonds where our exposure is focused.